lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 ## E. 1.
 Spellcasting.

 In comparison with paladins, undead hunters gain Animate Dead, but lose Miscast Magic and Holy Smite.
-The latter has now a version, Smite Undead, gained at spell level 4 (character level 17), that bypasses magic resistance.
+The latter has now a version, Smite Undead, gained at spell level 4, that bypasses magic resistance.
 They also get the new spells Halt Undead, Undead Bane, Exorcism and, at level 5, Animate Skeleton Warrior.
 The latter (as well as keeping Animate Dead) is to lean on the duality expressed in KR's kit description of using the undead to fight the undead.

 ## E. 2.
 Immunities.